Holstein interglacial

-The Holstein interglacial (Holstein-Warmzeit or Holstein-Interglazial), also called the Mindel-Riss interglacial (Mindel-Riß-Interglazial) in the Alpine region, is the third to last major interglacial before the Holocene, the present warm period.
+The Holstein or Holsteinian interglacial (Holstein-Warmzeit or Holstein-Interglazial), also called the Mindel-Riss interglacial (Mindel-Riß-Interglazial) in the Alpine region, is the third to last major interglacial in Europe before the Holocene, the present warm period.
 It followed directly after the Elster glaciation and came before the Saale glaciation, during the Middle Pleistocene.
-The more precise timing is controversial since Holstein is commonly correlated to two different marine isotope stages, MIS 11 (424–374 thousand years ago) and MIS 9 (337–300 thousand years ago).
-This ambiguity is much related to the correlation problem described in more detail in the article 'Elster glaciation'.
+The more precise timing was historically controversial since Holstein was commonly correlated to two different marine isotope stages, MIS 11 (424–374 thousand years ago) and MIS 9 (337–300 thousand years ago).
+Recent scholarship has supported a MIS 11 date, spanning approximately 421-395,000 years ago.

 Definition

 The Holstein interglacial is defined by marine sedimentation.
 On the stratigraphic record at the natural monument of :de:Sievertsche Tongrube in Hamburg-Hummelsbüttel, its development is traced from the Elster ice age (Lauenburg clay) through the start of the warm period (freshwater depositions) to its flooding by the Holstein Sea (Cardien Sands).